AriFordsham/GHCWiki/phabricator.md

 ```

-Follow the directions it specifies - afterwords, your arcanist tool will be properly authenticated!
+Follow the directions it specifies - afterwards, your arcanist tool will be properly authenticated!
 Now you can submit reviews, paste things, etc etc.

 ## Submitting a review: Differential